redis-developer/redis-polygon-search-weather-demo/README.md

 You'll see that each region contains a JSON document with the following data items in it:

 * `name`: The proper name for the region.
 * `boundaries`: A [Well-known Text](https://en.wikipedia.org/wiki/Well-known_text_representation_of_geometry) Polygon representation of the boundaries of the region.
 These consist of a set of longitude/latitude co-ordinate pairs.
 The first and last pair must be the same to "close" the polygon.
+The search capability of Redis Stack uses the Well-known Text format to describe polygons and points.
 * `forecast`: An object containing the following keys describing the four parts of a shipping forecase for the region:
   * `wind`: Description of the wind conditions.
   * `sea`: Description of the sea state.